ehalpern/macwire-config/README.md

 The type `Int` must match the type inferred from reading the value of search.port from the configuration.
 If the types don't match, the compilation will fail.

-The following table illustrates each of the possible scala types that can be inferred from configuration values:
+The following table lists examples of each configuration value pattern and the corresponding scala type that's inferred from that pattern:

  Value Example | Scala type
 ---------------|------------